rust-lang/book/second-edition/nostarch/chapter14.md

 ```

 Wait a second, zero tests?
 We just added one!
 If we look at the output, we can
-see that `cargo test` in a workspace only runs the tests for the top level
+see that `cargo test` in a workspace only runs tests for the top level crate.
-crate.
-To run tests for the other crates, we need to use the `-p` argument to
+To run tests for the other crates, we need to specify the package we want to
-indicate we want to run tests for a particular package:
+run a test for with the `-p` argument, like so:

 ```text
 $ cargo test -p add-one